Federal Direct Loans

 Loan Submit Success screenshot

-• The amount that may be listed in self-service for a request amount does NOT factor in the federal loan limits and could be larger than what we can approve.
+• The amount that may be listed in Self-Service for a request amount does NOT factor in federal loan limits and could be larger than what we can approve.

-• You will receive an email to your Mid account letting you know if the loan was accepted, changed, or rejected.
+• You will receive an email in your Mid Mich Email account letting you know if the loan was accepted, changed, or rejected.

 • Once the loan is processed it will be visible in Self-Service along with any additional requests such as completing a Master Promissory Note and Entrance Counseling.

-• It can take up to two weeks to be fully processed depending on loan volume at the time of submission.
+• It can take up to two weeks for a loan to be fully processed depending on the time of submission.

 First Year Undergraduate 0 - 24 earned credits